 They shared a stipulative definition of sorts about blame-shifting, sharing, “Blame is placing the entire responsibility for one’s unpleasant actions, consequences, and feelings on another person or external event, and insisting that others agree.”

-The wesbite writer goes on to say that blaming a victim is always a bad idea.
+The website writer goes on to say that blaming a victim is always a bad idea.
 Not only does it imply they have no fundamental human right to choice as an abuse victim but that somehow they themselves deserved, were, or are responsible for their abuser’s lack of conscience and immoral choice to actively abuse.

 Listening to a Flying Monkey tell an abuse victim who is being smear campaigned, tortured, and lied both to and about that there are ‘two sides to every story’ is the perfect example of how and why Abusers and their Enablers strive to shift blame.

 Watch the glint in their eyes as they posture like a compassionate friend or mentor.
 If you ever hear one say that someone’s personality is like “oil and water” with regard to a victim having been traumatized, understand that’s a poker tell.